 Another round of storms likely today

 SHREVEPORT, La.
-(KSLA) - Storms are already developing early this morning along and north of I-30 and a few more could develop across other parts of the ArkLaTex over the next few hours so it might be a good idea to pack along that umbrella before you head off to work.
-Otherwise it’s another warm and muggy start with wake up temperatures in the 70s.
+(KSLA) - Keep that rain gear handy this morning!
+Scattered storms are already developing across parts of the ArKLaTex and these will likely increase over the next several hours thanks to a stalled front in the region and some upper level energy working in from Texas.
+Otherwise it’s a warm and muggy start with temperatures in the middle and upper 70s.

-Heading into the afternoon, more storms will develop as a weak cold front attempts to move in from the north.
-Storms today will be a bit more widespread than in recent days and a few could turn strong with hail and wind being the main threats.
-Highs will be a touch cooler with readings in the 80s along and north of I-30 and low 90s elsewhere.
+Heading into the afternoon, storm chances should gradually decrease and shift south leading to more late day sunshine.
+Clouds and rain chances for the first half of the day will put a lid on the heat with highs only in the mid to upper 80s.

-For Friday and Saturday, some drier air will arrive and this will limit our storm chances and also result in slightly warmer temperatures with highs both days in the mid 90s.
-Of course it will feel more like the triple digits with the humidity.
+It’s a repeat for Tuesday with more scattered storms likely throughout the day.
+Even with the storm chance on Tuesday, temperatures will start to creep up again with highs reaching the low 90s.

 Have a great day!